SERG-Delft/testknight/README.md

 documents to help you get started with Kotlin and with the IntelliJ SDK.

 ## Running Instructions
-In this section you can find instructions on how to run the different parts of TestKnight.
+In this section you can find instructions on how to run the different parts of TestKnight for development purposes.

 ### Running the Plugin
 After cloning the repository you can navigate to the `/plugin` directory.
 From there you can run: